harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 **3. Recognise Your Growth**

-Keep a record of what you've learned and accomplished.
+Keep a record of what you've learnt and accomplished.
 When impostor syndrome strikes (and it will, even years later), you'll have concrete evidence of your capabilities.

 **4. Set Boundaries**